Jazhyc/IKNLP-Attribution/README.md

-# Attribution Analysis of Multilingual Models
+# What Really Counts?
+Examining Step and Token Level Attribution in Multilingual Chain-of-Thought Reasoning

-This repository contains the code and experiments for the "Attribution in Large Language Models" project conducted as part of the Advanced Topics in NLP (IK-NLP) course 2025 at the University of Groningen.
+This repository contains the code and experiments for the "What Really Counts?
+Examining Step and Token Level Attribution in Multilingual Chain-of-Thought Reasoning" project conducted as part of the Advanced Topics in NLP (IK-NLP) course 2025 at the University of Groningen.
 The project explores how multilingual models attribute importance to different reasoning steps when solving mathematical problems across various languages.

 ## Overview